kyma-project/kyma/docs/application-connector/08-06-trigger-lambda-with-event.md

    EOF
    ```

-5. Create and register a function in your Namespace.
+5. Create and register a Function in your Namespace.

    ```bash
    cat <<EOF | kubectl apply -f -